zulrah93/wave_t/README.md

 Also supports adding samples by converting a frequency domain (a vector of complex numbers) to PCM samples (essentially the time domain of the signal).

 Has support for FM based synthesis using 7 oscillators of the basic wave shapes/types.
-Still needs more improvent but working for now.
+Support for applying bitcrusher effect.
+Still this header only library needs more improvent but its mostly working for now except the dft alogrithm.
+Either way always verify any code you will use in production.